web3/web3-wallet-rpc-utils/README.md

 - [wallet_updateEthereumChain (EIP-2015)](https://eips.ethereum.org/EIPS/eip-2015)
 - [wallet_getOwnedAssets (EIP-2256)](https://eips.ethereum.org/EIPS/eip-2256)

+Keep reading for more information, or refer to the comprehensive [API documentation](https://web3.github.io/web3-wallet-rpc-utils/).

 ## Installation

 Use your preferred package manager.
 Ensure that `web3` is also installed and integrated into your project.